Author: Ihor Shymechko (26 years of Oly Lifting & Training experience)

 FAQ

-How Many Calories Do You Burn in 30 Minutes on a Rowing Machine?
+How Many Calories Do You Burn In 30 Minutes On A Rowing Machine?

-How Much Rowing Should I Do to Burn 1,000 Calories?
+How Much Rowing Should I Do To Burn 1,000 Calories?

-Is Rowing Good to Lose Belly Fat?
+Is Rowing Good To Lose Belly Fat?

-Yes, you can add rowing training to lose belly fat because this workout will activate your whole body to perform each stroke with maximum efficiency.
 Since you constantly move by pushing yourself with your legs and pulling the handles with your hands, you incorporate your core to keep your trunk straight and stabilize it in every rowing phase.
 So, such motions help to tone up your stomach.
-But, together with the proper diet and training regime, you'll get the desired result.
+But, together with the proper diet and training regime, you’ll get the desired result.

 Conclusion